 - When you want to go fishing in saltwater for bonefish or stripers, then an 8 weight is what you’ll need.
 And for bigger fish like tarpon, a 12 weight is must or you won’t be able to lift and fight those monsters.

-Generally speaking, for beginners wanting to learn fly fishing and go after trout or bass, a 5 weight is the first fly rod to own as it’s in the mid-range which makes casting a lot easier and a rod that is too heavy or too light.
+Generally speaking, for beginners wanting to learn fly fishing and go after trout or bass, a 5 weight is the first fly rod to own and add to their list of beginner fly fishing setup as it’s in the mid-range which makes casting a lot easier and a rod that is too heavy or too light.

 Fly Rods And Fly Line Weights